Coronations in Norway

-Coronations in Norway were held from 1164 to 1906, mostly in the Nidaros Cathedral in Trondheim.
+Coronations were held in Norway from 1164 to 1906, mostly in the Nidaros Cathedral in Trondheim.
 Although a crowning ceremony was formerly mandated by the nation's constitution, this requirement was eliminated in 1908.
 However, Norwegian kings have since chosen voluntarily to take part in a ritual of "benediction" to mark their accession to the throne, during which the crown is present, but not physically bestowed upon the sovereign.
 The new ceremony retains some of the religious elements of earlier rites, while eliminating other features now considered to be "undemocratic".
+There is no law preventing a coronation from occurring so any future monarch of Norway can choose to have one.

 History

 Early coronations

 The first coronation in Norway—and in all of Scandinavia—took place in Bergen in 1163 or 1164.
 These rites continued in the Old Cathedral there until the capital was moved to Oslo under Haakon V of Norway.
 While some crownings were held in Oslo thereafter, most took place at Nidaros Cathedral, in Trondheim.
 Norwegian kings had historically been proclaimed (konungstekja in Old Norse) at the Øyrating in Trondheim, starting with Harald Fairhair or Haakon the Good in the 10th century; this continued even after the tradition of coronations began.
 Sometimes this led to competing claims: King Sverre, for example, was hailed as king at Øyrating in 1177, but not crowned until well after the death of King Magnus V in 1184.
 Ultimately, the coronation rite replaced the konungstekja ceremonies altogether until the resurrection of the latter in the modern benediction service.